 In 1469 Thomas Pilkington received a ‘license to crenellate’ from the king, which gave him permission to fortify his manor house.
 He built the structure that we know today as Bury Castle.
 It had castle like features- a moat, an outer defensive wall with crenellations (or battlements) on top, and a central tower house with thick sandstone walls.
-Earlier, more modest manor houses had occupied the same site, as the original ‘de Bury’ family had been lords of the manor of Bury from the 11oos.
+Earlier, more modest manor houses had occupied the same site, as the original ‘de Bury’ family had been lords of the manor of Bury from the 1100s.
 The manor had passed from them to the Pilkington family by marriage, some hundred years before Bury Castle was built.
 The fortunes of the castle was to be entwined with that of its owner Thomas Pilkington, and his downfall would seal its fate…

-The placement of the medieval manor house was well chosen, as this was a defendible site on top of a high vantage point, with the river Irwell beneath.
-Standing close by the middle of medieval Bury it was near to the central key features of the market place, the large market cross and the parish church.
-Other industries were located nearby- Butcher Lane (off the Rock) was the site of iron smelting.
+The placement of the Medieval manor house was well chosen, as this was a defendible site on top of a high vantage point, with the River Irwell beneath.
+Standing close by the middle of Medieval Bury it was near to the central key features of the market place, the large market cross and the parish church.
+Other industries were located nearby – Butcher Lane (off the Rock) was the site of iron smelting.
 Medieval Bury had a market day every Friday (granted by royal charter) and fairs in April and September.

 The newly constructed tower house would have been two or three stories tall.
 We know that its walls were made from very thick sandstone blocks, some 2.3 metres wide.
 The floor dimensions were 25 by 19 metres, making it one of the largest houses in England at the time (see artist’s impression below).
 This form of fortified house doesn’t occur much south of Lancashire, and is more associated with the troubled border regions between England and Scotland.
-Clearly conflict with Border Reivers or the Scots could occur this far south on occasion.

 The lower floor would have been used for storage and probably also had a kitchen.
 Narrow windows would have given a little light, but lots of security.
 The upper floors would have contained the great hall.
 This would have served as a place to receive and entertain visitors, as well as being a dining room for the Pilkingtons.
 Private accommodation for the family would also be on the upper story.